munzayanahusn/VIX-Kimia-Farma-Data-Analytics/README.md

 - kf_inventory
 - kf_kantor_cabang
 - kf_product
-> The dataset can also be accessed through the folder: raw-data
+> The dataset can also be accessed through the folder: dataset/raw-data
 <br>

 **Tools** <br>